Frank Gari: Works for international networks

 Gari also had international clientele: in 1993, he composed the "Sky Symphony" theme for BSkyB in Europe, and the 1995 "It's On Sky" (also known as "No Turning Back") image piece.
 The Sky signature from the 1990s was spread to all the Sky channels, including Sky One, Sky Movies, and the defunct Sky Soap and Sky Movies Gold.
 Sky News used "The Great News Package" as their main theme from 1989 (when they launched their four-channel Astra lineup) until September 1993, and continued to use it (for main news bulletins on Sky News only) alongside the 'Sky Symphony' until 1995.
 He also composed the early 1990s theme for RTL in Germany called "News Line", which was later adopted by Maryland Public Television in the United States, and in the Philippines it was adapted for the primetime newscast TV Patrol on ABS-CBN.
-Other international television networks that used Gari's music include MBC 1, Pro TV, TVN, Markíza, MTV (Lebanon) and Channel 7 (Thailand).
+Other international television networks that used Gari's music include STAR News, STAR Plus, STAR World, MBC 1, Pro TV, TVN, Mediacorp Channel 5, Markíza and MTV (Lebanon).

 On January 12, 2015, Warner Music Group's Warner/Chappell Production Music unit acquired Gari Communications.